gewarren/docs/docs/framework/data/adonet/dataset-datatable-dataview/security.md

 }
 ```

 Deserializing a `DataSet` or `DataTable` in this manner from an untrusted JSON blob is not safe.
 This pattern is vulnerable to a denial of service attack.
-Such an attack could render the app unresponsive, or it could crash the app.
+Such an attack could crash the app or render it unresponsive.

-Note: .NET does not warrant or support the implementation of third-party libraries like _Newtonsoft.Json_.
-This information is only provided for completeness and is accurate as of the time of this writing.
+**Note**: Microsoft does not warrant or support the implementation of third-party libraries like _Newtonsoft.Json_.
+This information is provided for completeness and is accurate as of the time of this writing.

-## Deserializing a `DataSet` or `DataTable` via `BinaryFormatter`
+## Deserializing a DataSet or DataTable via BinaryFormatter

-Developers must never use `BinaryFormatter`, `NetDataContractSerializer`, `SoapFormatter`, or related "unsafe" formatters to deserialize a `DataSet` or `DataTable` instance from an untrusted payload.
-This is susceptible to a full remote code execution attack.
-Using a custom `SerializationBinder` is not sufficient to prevent such an attack.
+Developers must never use `BinaryFormatter`, `NetDataContractSerializer`, `SoapFormatter`, or related ***unsafe*** formatters to deserialize a `DataSet` or `DataTable` instance from an untrusted payload:

+* This is susceptible to a full remote code execution attack.
+* Using a custom `SerializationBinder` is not sufficient to prevent such an attack.

 ## Safe replacements

+Apps that either:

-If you accept `DataSet` or `DataTable` through an .asmx SOAP endpoint or a WCF endpoint, or if you deserialize untrusted data into an instance of `DataSet` or `DataTable`, consider changing your object model to use [Entity Framework](https://docs.microsoft.com/ef/) instead.
-Entity Framework is a rich, modern, object-oriented framework that can represent relational data.
-It also brings [a diverse ecosystem](/ef/core/providers/) of database providers to make it easy to project database queries via your Entity Framework object models.
-It also offers built-in protections when deserializing data from untrusted sources.
+* Accept `DataSet` or `DataTable` through an .asmx SOAP endpoint or a WCF endpoint.
+* Deserialize untrusted data into an instance of `DataSet` or `DataTable`.

+Consider replacing the object model to use [Entity Framework](/ef).
+Entity Framework:

+* Is a rich, modern, object-oriented framework that can represent relational data.
+* Brings [a diverse ecosystem](/ef/core/providers/) of database providers to make it easy to project database queries via your Entity Framework object models.
+* Offers built-in protections when deserializing data from untrusted sources.

-If your app uses .aspx SOAP endpoints, also consider changing those endpoints to use [WCF](/dotnet/framework/wcf/).
-WCF is a more full-featured replacement for .asmx web services.
+For apps that use `.aspx` SOAP endpoints, consider changing those endpoints to use [WCF](/dotnet/framework/wcf/).
+WCF is a more fully featured replacement for `.asmx` web services.
 WCF endpoints [can be exposed via SOAP](/dotnet/framework/wcf/feature-details/how-to-expose-a-contract-to-soap-and-web-clients) for compatibility with existing callers.